Occupational Health and Safety Code

 517.99(2)

-An employer and a blaster must ensure that explosives are not loaded or detonated if, within 25 metres of a bore hole or blast hole,
+An employer and a blaster must ensure that an explosive is not loaded or detonated if, within 25 metres of a bore hole or blast hole,

 (a) the atmosphere contains more than 1 percent of methane or 20 percent of the lower explosive limit of a flammable gas,